BestTimesToVisit.com Logo

 packing

-Pack layers, regardless of the season.
-Even in summer, evenings can be cool, and winters are famously cold.
-Comfortable walking shoes are essential, as you'll be doing a lot of exploring on foot, and consider bringing a small umbrella as rain can be unpredictable.
+Pack layers, no matter the season!
+Russian weather can be unpredictable.
+Even in summer, evenings can get cool, and winters are famously cold.
+Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot, and a portable power bank is a lifesaver for keeping your devices charged on long journeys.

 safety